MSc PGDip (rheum)

-Juliette was diagnosed with an arthritis called Ankylosing Spondylitis (AS) at physiotherapy school in 1983 and naturally this is when her interest in rheumatology began.
-Like with all types arthritis, exercise is an essential part of AS management.
+Juliette was diagnosed with an arthritis called Axial Spondlyarthropathy (AS) at physiotherapy school in 1983 and naturally this is when her interest in rheumatology began.
+As with all types arthritis, exercise is an essential part of AS management.

 Over a short period of time, Juliette noticed a dramatic improvement in her pain and stiffness with exercise and she was able to reduce her arthritis medication.
-As a result, in 2008, she started her own business called ArthritisFirst to help others with arthritis in the area and to encourage them to exercise.
-She now runs exercise classes in the Chichester, Emsworth and Havant area and patients who attend have a variety of diagnoses including Osteoarthritis and Rheumatoid Arthritis.
+As a result, in 2008, she started her own business called ArthritisFirst to help others with arthritis and to encourage them to exercise.
+She will shortly be starting a new exercise class at her new home in St Mawes, Cornwall.
+Patients who attend experience a variety of diagnoses including osteoarthritis, rheumatoid Arthritis, multiple Sclerosis and stroke.
 She will also visit you in the comfort of your own home to assess your joints and give you tailor-made exercise advice should you need it.

 After working in rheumatology departments at a variety of hospitals, Juliette completed a Master’s degree in advanced rheumatology practice in 1994.
 With this extra knowledge, she was able to create rheumatology practitioner posts at both Southampton and Salisbury Hospitals, working alongside the rheumatology consultants caring for patients who needed regular follow-up appointments.